 Twas the afternoon before Christmas.
-No, really.
-It was.

 While Paige napped on Christmas Eve, Will and I set about to make some Oatmeal Scotchies –one of my very favorite cookies.
 We measured and mixed, and everything was going perfectly … until I discovered that we were out of the rolled oats (as in the canister of unflavored oatmeal).

 These cookies are dense, with a slightly different texture that mimics the oatmeal that you make with this cut of oat.
 The flavor is rich, though less buttery than the traditional recipe, and dotted with the sweet little hints of butterscotch.